-- (1) Paragraph (2) applies if a ship, structure or other thing is in Jersey waters and is wrecked, damaged or in distress. - (2) If it appears to the Committee that - it may by direction identify an area to which access is so restricted (in this Article and Article 65 called a "temporary exclusion zone").

-- (a) significant harm will or may occur as a direct or indirect result of the ship, structure or thing being wrecked, damaged or in distress; and - (b) if access to an area round the ship, structure or thing were restricted in accordance with Article 65, that harm, or the risk of it, would be prevented or reduced,
+- (1) Paragraph (2) applies if a ship, structure or other thing is in Jersey waters and is wrecked, damaged or in distress. - (2) If it appears to the Minister that - (a) significant harm will or may occur as a direct or indirect result of the ship, structure or thing being wrecked, damaged or in distress; and - (b) if access to an area round the ship, structure or thing were restricted in accordance with Article 65, that harm, or the risk of it, would be prevented or reduced, the Minister may by direction identify an area to which access is so restricted (in this Article and Article 65 called a "temporary exclusion zone").

-- (3) A temporary exclusion zone - - (a) shall not include an area outside Jersey waters; - (b) may be identified by reference to the position of the ship, structure or other thing. - (4) If it appears to the Committee after a temporary exclusion zone is established that the zone - - (a) is larger than is needed for the purpose of preventing or reducing the harm, or the risk of it; or - (b) is not needed for that purpose, it shall by direction, in a case within sub-paragraph (a), vary the direction establishing the zone accordingly or, in a case within sub-paragraph (b), revoke the direction.
+- (3) A temporary exclusion zone - (a) shall not include an area outside Jersey waters;

+- (b) may be identified by reference to the position of the ship, structure or other thing. - (4) If it appears to the Minister after a temporary exclusion zone is established that the zone - (a) is larger than is needed for the purpose of preventing or reducing the harm, or the risk of it; or - (b) is not needed for that purpose, the Minister shall by direction, in a case within sub-paragraph (a), vary the direction establishing the zone accordingly or, in a case within subparagraph (b), revoke the direction.
-- (5) If the Committee gives a direction under this Article it shall - - (a) as soon as practicable publish it in a manner that the Committee considers appropriate for bringing it to the attention of persons likely to be affected by it; and

-- (b) within 24 hours from the giving of the direction send a copy of it to the International Maritime Organisation. - (6) In this Article -
+- (5) If the Minister gives a direction under this Article the Minister shall - (a) as soon as practicable publish it in a manner that the Minister considers appropriate for bringing it to the attention of persons likely to be affected by it; and - (b) within 24 hours from the giving of the direction send a copy of it to the International Maritime Organisation. - (6) In this Article -